Reason (Monsta X EP)

 Reason (stylized as REASOИ) is the twelfth extended play by the South Korean boy group Monsta X. It was released by Starship Entertainment and distributed by Kakao Entertainment on January 9, 2023.

 Background and release

 In December 2022, Monsta X announced their comeback by releasing the coming soon image of their twelfth EP Reason through their official SNS, in an intense black image, with the release date announced on January 9, 2023.
 It was the group's first comeback after contract renewal.

-Shownu did not participate in the recording of the album due to his mandatory military enlistment, but songs "Beautiful Liar", "Lone Ranger", "Deny", and "It's Okay" (괜찮아) were later re-released with Shownu included in the vocals for the compilation album Now Project.

 Joohoney participated in writing, composing, and arranging the tracks "Crescendo" and "It's Okay", while Hyungwon and I.M for tracks "Lone Ranger" and "Deny", respectively, as well as in writing the Korean lyrics for the title track "Beautiful Liar".

 The physical EP was released in four standard versions, with the addition of the jewel cases version, KiT version, and cassette tape version.

 Composition

 Reason depicts the story of their "reason" for building a presence through perfect teamwork.
 It contains the process of finding a clear reason for existence in various relationships and discovering the meaning of each other.
 It is also a means of finding the reason for their existence, which melted the ontological reflection of group members, that with efforts to face fear and compassion during fierce times, they were able to discover the reasons behind all their emotions and find value in their relationship with fans.
 This conveys the message that one does not need to find reason in relationships with underlying trust.

 "Beautiful Liar" is a rhythmical and powerful punk rock-style song that sings the reason for love found in the most extreme and dangerous relationship.
 It has highly addictive beat and high-quality vocals and performance, providing a more intense sense of immersion.
 "Daydream" is a song that showed the group's soft and alluring side, while "Crescendo" creates a strange charm with the sound of a mixture of the Korean traditional musical instrument geomungo and taepyeongso.
 "Lone Ranger", a track that has an impressive unique Western sound, "Deny" is an irresistible R&B track, and "It's Okay" is a song which describes the heart of a coward who is still haunted by a breakup, but acts like everything is alright.